THE APPLICATION PROCEDURE

 Can I study other languages?

-CEU offers courses in French, German, and Spanish, as well as survival Hungarian.
+CEU offers courses in French, German, and Spanish, among others.

 If I speak a language of the region but not well, can I have additional instruction?